timkurvers/valheim-macos/README.md

 1. Start Steam and log into an account that owns Valheim.
 2. Launch `Valheim.app`.

+> __Note__
-Note that Valheim patches will most likely require updates to the build script and you may not be able to play with an outdated build.
+> Future Valheim updates will most likely require updates to the build script and you may not be able to
+> play with an outdated build.

 ## Known issues